HOME|

 Nepal Travel Guide

 Nepal is located in the Himalayas region bordered by India and China and considered one of the most geographically diverse countries in the world.
-Freud speaks of places where you can lose yourself, abandon your personal identity and be enveloped in an "oceanic feeling, similar to a spiritual experience".
-On a clear morning, looking out at the glowing white face of the Himalayas, you may well feel you have found such a place.
+Psychoanalyst, Sigmund Freud, speaks of places where you can lose your personal identity and get wrapped up in an “oceanic feeling, similar to a spiritual experience”.
+On a clear morning, the scene of glistening Himalayan whitecaps in the backdrop of bright blue skies may well have you believing Nepal is that place he speaks of.[1]

 Few countries have as diverse a landscape as Nepal's.
-Within its narrow borders you will find a complete climatic range, from tropical to temperate, alpine to arctic.
-The high peaks scatter rainshadows and rain basins everywhere, so that virtually each of the hundreds of valleys and gorges has its own unique micro-climate.
+Its narrow borders boast a complete range of climatic zones – tropical, temperate, alpine, and arctic.
+The high peaks create rain basins and rain shadows throughout the country, giving virtually every valley and gorge its own unique micro-climate.[2]

-Within Nepal’s incredible geography, you’ll also found one of the richest and most diverse cultural landscapes anywhere.
-The country's population of 19 million is a potpourri of ethnic and sub-groups who speak as many as 30 different languages and dialects.
-Nepali or parbate is the lingua franca; the others belong to the Indo-European and Tibeto-Burman families.
+Within Nepal’s incredible geography, you’ll also find a cultural landscape that ranks among the richest and most diverse in the world.[4]
+The population of 29 million people[5] is a potpourri of ethnicities and cultural sub-groups speaking a total of 30 different languages and dialects.
+Nepali is the vehicular language in Nepal, whereas the other languages are spoken by Tibeto-Burman and Indo-European families.[6]

 Attractions